 |Map||A photocopy of the search area will usually be issued at base.
 Personal maps of the area brought from home, if available, should also be taken.|

 |Sleeping mat, closed cell foam||For casualty management and personal use|

 |Eating utensils||Optional.
 For feeding the rescued person and personal use, particularly if having to biwy out and eat emergency rations.|

 |Scrambling rope & karabiners||Optional.|

-BSAR pack covers and vests are usually issued to members on arrival at search base via the leader.
+BSAR vests and radios are issued to members on arrival at search base.